-Camille Winnie spent the past 10 years at the Salt Lake Downtown Alliance in a variety of roles including Director of Business and Community Relations, Program Manager and for the last four years as the Director of Community Services.
+Camille Winnie spent the past 10 years working for the Salt Lake Downtown Alliance in a variety of roles including Director of Business and Community Relations, Program Manager and for the last four years as the Director of Community Services.
 Camille recently transitioned into a consulting role with the Downtown Alliance overseeing issues pertaining to homelessness and also works with other related community partners.
 She recently joined the Salt Lake Civil Network as a member of the Mentor Council as steward of the Homeless Content Network and she is now the steward of the TEDxSaltLakeCity Network.
-Camille is also as the managing Director for the organization.
+Camille is also as the managing Director for the SLCN organization.

 In her work with the Downtown Alliance, Camille played a key role in developing several programs serving homeless individuals and the surrounding business community.
 These programs include a partnership with Catholic Community Services to implement an interdisciplinary programming series for the homeless in a dedicated classroom space at the Weigand day services center.
 This includes an offering of elective courses such as computer skills, creative writing, art, nutrition, job fairs, haircuts, etc. Camille also oversees the HOST panhandling educational campaign on behalf of the Downtown Alliance in partnership with the Salt Lake Police Department.